cardboard-iguana/cardboard-iguana.com/log/2022-07-27-offsec-live-pen-200.md

 ## Remote File Inclusion (RFI)

 RFI doesn't work on newer versions of PHP (at least out-of-the-box), as the configuration directives `allow_url_open` and `allow_url_include` need to be enabled.
-But sometimes people still turn these on...
+But sometimes people still turn these on…

 If RFI is possible, it works basically like LFI (except that you're pulling your code from a remote server, rather than something you upload).